 – Step 3: Click on the “Create job/internship” icon

-– Step 4: Click on “FoS Internship Programme” and select “Yes” to enter into the selection of internship programmes under the Faculty of Science.
+– Step 4: Click on “Science Internship” and select “Yes” to enter into the selection of internship programmes under the Faculty of Science.

-– Step 5: From the drop down list of internship programmes, either select FOS Undergraduate Professional Internship Programme (UPIP).
+– Step 5: From the drop down list of internship programmes, select the appropriate FOS Undergraduate Professional Internship Programme (UPIP) workterm.

 – Step 6: Enter the internship/project title and other required information as well as your preferred way of receiving students resumes